Monthly Archives: August 2015

 wood-stacked

 I made a mistake and put some wood stain on the lighter wood to help it match the darker wood.
-Turned out to be a varnish of some sort which flakes of in an untidy manner.
+Turned out to be a varnish of some sort which is orange and flakes off in an untidy manner.
 I would have been better waiting a few years for all of the wood to go to grey.

 Wood Burner and Lath